BSVino/Blender/README.md

 * No scale management with the dolly view tool.
 Getting closer to an object should slow it down.
 * Gray out non-selected objects while in edit mode.
 * Deleting an edge deletes its face too.
-* Copy is broken, right clicking on a text area doesn't give a menu to copy-paste.
+* Right clicking on a text area doesn't give a menu to copy-paste.
 * Ctrl-s shouldn't prompt to overwrite.
 * While the file dialog is open, pressing the X on the window should close the file dialog.
 (Or there should be another X)
 * Saving user preferences saves over the default .blend that's loaded when you choose "new" from the menu